Modern Day Resume Writing

 A topic that repeatedly bothers both fresh graduates and experienced professionals is how to write a resume or CV (curriculum vitae).
 While the two of them are differently meant but in order to apply for a job a straight cut resume is always preferred.

 While applying for a job you have to keep in mind that your resume is the first stage of evaluation.
 There’s no point in being qualified and well suited for a job if you are not even asked to come for the interview.
 Therefore, writing an attractive resume is a no-brainer.

 When a company announces a vacancy and asks for job applications, they end up with hundreds, if not thousands, of CVs.
-There’s no way a HR personnel or hiring authority is going to be spending his or her precious time in reading each and every resume word by word.
-By the time your potential employer has read the first paragraph he has already decided whether it is worth his while to continue reading or not.
+There’s no way an HR personnel or hiring authority is going to be spending his or her precious time in reading each and every resume word by word.
+By the time your potential employer has read the first paragraph, he has already decided whether it is worth his while to continue reading or not.
 You must know how to grab the reader’s attention so that he will continue to read your profile (obviously if you suit the job role).

-How you can write a perfect resume –
+How you can write a perfect Resume

 Many professionals pay a good amount to get their resumes written by professionals.
 However, that is not required if you know the rules and you know what to write.
 These rules have changed with progressive times.
 Some of the key points to remember are the following: